gurinina/2025_IntroR_and_RStudio/lessons/14-exporting_data_and_plots.md

 (1) The first (and easiest) is to export directly from the RStudio 'Plots' panel, by clicking on `Export` when the image is plotted.
 This will give you the option of `png` or `pdf` and selecting the directory to which you wish to save it to.
 It will also give you options to dictate the size and resolution of the output image.

 (2) The second option is to use R functions that can be hard-coded in to your script.
 This would allow you to run the script from start to finish and automate the process (not requiring human point-and-click actions to save).
-If we wanted to print our scatterplot to a pdf file format, we would need to use the functions which specifies the graphical format you intend on creating i.e.`pdf()`, `png()`, `tiff()` etc. Within the function you will need to specify a name for your image, and the with and height (optional).
+If we wanted to print our scatterplot to a pdf file format, we would need to use the functions which specifies the graphical format you intend on creating i.e.`pdf()`, `png()`, `tiff()` etc. Within the function you will need to specify a name for your image, and the width and height (optional).
 This will open up the device that you wish to write to:

 ```r
 ## Open device for writing